Dissertation Fellowship Program

-Up to three $28,000 fellowships are awarded to doctoral candidates enrolled in an accredited program at a U.S. university.
-Grant recipients may be required to present their work to the Social Security Administration in Washington, DC or Baltimore, MD.
+One $28,000 fellowship will be awarded to a doctoral candidate enrolled in an accredited program at a U.S. university.
+The grant recipient may be required to present their work to the Social Security Administration in Washington, DC or Baltimore, MD.

 Please contact Marina Tsiknis with any questions about the Dissertation Fellowship Program at 617-552-1092 or email@example.com.

 See what our previous awardees have done since receiving their grants.